tech-med/medlearnity.com/src/content/blog/things-to-do-before-your-usmle-test/index.md

 - Complete Blocks 5 and 6.
 - Take another 5-minute break.
 - Complete Block 7.
 - Enjoy the remaining break time!
-You deserve it!
+You deserve it

 ### Don't Let the Unexpected Upset You